pixeldoc2000/Marlin/README.md

 You are here because you are looking for the latest BIQU B1 firmware and you will hopefully find what you are looking for!

-Before you continue I encourage you to read this gist (https://gist.github.com/looxonline/808a204f4f881462403f2baeefc1f69b) if you are just getting started with your B1 (or if you are experiencing issues with ABL/the nozzle hitting prints).
+Before you continue I encourage you to read this gist (https://gist.github.com/looxonline/808a204f4f881462403f2baeefc1f69b) if you are just getting started with your B1 or if you are experiencing issues with ABL/the nozzle hitting prints.
 If you are already up and running and are just looking for the latest firmware then continue reading below.

 ## Current versions of Marlin and TFT